 That’s not all.
 The 2019 Hyundai Elantra has a lot more to offer.
-However, their safety features will differ with the segment you choose to buy.
+However, their safety features will differ from the segment you choose to buy.
 If you are considering this buy, check all of Elantra’s features here.

 Family1st ’s Verdict: The Hyundai Elantra would be no less than a wise buy for your teenager’s safety.

 Family1st’s Verdict: 2020 Mazda 3 got a five-star overall rating from NHTSA.
-Opting for this buy is a no brainer now.
+Opting for this buy is a no-brainer now.

 Safety Features: Subaru Legacy is one of the most reliable cars with advanced safety features.
-The 2019 legacy model features anti-lock brakes, stability control, front and side-impact airbags, overhead airbags, pretensioners that automatically tighten seat belts and more.
+The 2019 legacy model features anti-lock brakes, stability control, front and side-impact airbags, overhead airbags, pretensioners that automatically tighten seat belts, and more.
 If you are considering this buy, check all of Legacy’s features here.

 Family1st ’s Verdict: The all-new Subaru Legacy is undoubtedly one of the safest models in its price segment.

-Safety Features: A combination of style and power come blended with the all new Honda Insight.
+Safety Features: A combination of style and power come blended with the all-new Honda Insight.
 This model has focused on safety by providing its customers with;